Goffaux-Lab/MRI_surface_functions/README.md

 Another use case is the turn the blobs of activation in a surface map into clusters, and then report the MNI coordinates.
 Below is the script to do that.

+The functions to do this were added to `mesh_functions.py` as needed - it's likely that there is not an exact function to do the task you want, but you can use the existing functions as building blocks to create a new function or script that does what you need.
+Any functions you make that are possibly useful to someone else should be added to `mesh_functions.py` through a pull request.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 ```python
 import matplotlib.pyplot as plt